Late fees and interest

 If you haven't paid your fees by the deadline, interest will accrue.
 Check your Student Centre under "Account inquiry" for fee payment deadlines.
-The university will not remove students from courses for non-payment.
+The university won't remove students from courses for non-payment.
 Fee deadlines are also listed in the Academic Calendar.

 Late payments will result in:

 - 1% per month interest rate charged on your past due fees.
-Interest is calculated on daily outstanding balances of over $10.00 and is not cumulative
+Interest is calculated on the daily outstanding balance of $75.00 or more and is not compounded.

 - An automatic email will be sent to you on a monthly basis informing you of past due fees